South Seas Mandate: Economy

 The phosphate resources of the islands were exploited by Japanese mining companies, which took over the German phosphate mines on Angaur island and expanded them.
-Smaller phosphate mines on neighbouring islands were also opened.
+Smaller phosphate mines on neighboring islands were also opened.
 Total exports to Japan eventually reached around 200,000 tonnes per year.
 Angaur island alone produced some 60,000 tonnes per year.
 The phosphates were used for farming.
 Bauxite was another mineral product of the colonial economic structure, although the mineral was only present in the Palau group.
 In 1937 the mother-of-pearl industry became lucrative and large quantities of pearls, both natural and cultured, were extracted from the islands.

-The South Seas Trading Company had an exclusive contract from 1915 with the IJN to provide freight, passenger, and mail services to the Empire as well as between the islands.
-The route between the Empire and the islands was subsequently taken over by the Japanese Mail Steamship Company (Nippon Yusen Kaisha), the largest steamship line in the Empire.
+From 1915 the South Seas Trading Company had an exclusive contract with the IJN to provide freight, passenger, and mail services to the Empire as well as between the islands.
+The route between the Empire and the islands was subsequently taken over by the Japanese Mail Steamship Company (Nippon Yusen), the largest steamship line in the Empire.
 The luxurious amenities offered on board some of the company's vessels brought about the beginning of Japanese tourism to the islands.

 The flying boat was the principal type of aircraft used for commercial aviation due to the shortage of flat land available for airfields.
 Imperial Japanese Airways began some commercial flights in 1935 using the long-range Kawanishi H6K2-L seaplane.
-Regular commercial flights were begun in 1940 and a regular service commenced in 1941.
+Regular commercial flights began in 1940 and a regular service was commenced in 1941.
 Commercial services ceased shortly after the start of Pacific War, but the widespread network of seaplane bases continued to be used during wartime.

 Pacific War

 The terms of the mandate required Japan not to fortify the islands.
-However, these terms were ambiguous and poorly-defined, specifying only that Japan should not build "fortifications" or construct "military or naval bases".
+However, these terms were ambiguous and poorly defined, specifying only that Japan should not build "fortifications" or construct "military or naval bases".
 From 1921 the Japanese military began making surveys and plans so that rapid military deployment to the islands would be possible in case of war.

 During the 1930s, the IJN began construction of airfields, fortifications, ports, and other military projects in the islands controlled under the mandate, viewing the islands as "unsinkable aircraft carriers" with a critical role to play in the defense of the Japanese home islands against potential US invasion.
 These became important staging grounds for Japanese air and naval offensives in the Pacific War.